-All three of the new book art galleries just published here share a common theme that has run through my work for almost a decade: the Old European script variously called the Vinca script, the Danube script, or by Marija Gimbutas, the Sacred Script (this page in the Library just updated with the full article and images, as well as the PDF download).
+All three of the new book art galleries just published here share a common theme that has run through my work for almost a decade: the Old European script variously called the Vinca script, the Danube script, or by Marija Gimbutas, the Sacred Script.
 Because the marks were most often found on ritual objects – small vessels, spindle whorls, small female figures, altar tables – she surmised that their use arose from the maker’s desire to make these marks to effect a kind of magic, an invocation or prayer.
 I’ve returned to this mine of images and research again and again since discovering Gimbutas’ category of marks in her 1991 groundbreaking book The Civilization of the Goddess.
 I made a Roman majuscule alphabet inspired by these symbols, some taken directly from ancient artifacts, and some imagined.
 These glyphs were the subject of my first limited edition book, The First Writing, which was created from scans of the original book, shown in a new gallery here, in 2004.
 Above is a detail of the leather strap and loop closure I devised with a conical bead made by an artist friend of mine.

 In 2007 I revisited these glyphs in two variants of small abecedaries called A Goddess Alphabet.
 Again using the accordion format, I layered many versions of each letter in different colors of opaque and iridescent inks onto paste painted paper, wrapped them in decorated paper and stitched them into leather covers.
 One remains in my personal collection, and sometimes goes out a-visiting on exhibit when abecedaries are called for.